JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

 ## Complex Example
 In this example we will go through the implementation of the coupled standard maps from our [Predefined Dynamical Systems](@ref).
 It is the most complex implementation and takes full advantage of the flexibility of the constructors.
-The example will use a Functor as equations of motion, as well as a sparse matrix for the Jacobian.
+The example will use a function-like-object as equations of motion, as well as a sparse matrix for the Jacobian.

 Coupled standard maps is a big mapping that can have arbitrary number of equations of motion, since you can couple `N` standard maps which are 2D maps, like: